willstobo/gitpitch-talks/devops-on-aws/PITCHME.md

 +++

 ###  How do you do DevOps?
+@ul
-- DevOps isn't done by one person.
+- DevOps isn't one persons job.
--
+- Implemented via modern software development practices
+@ulend
 +++

 ### Continous Integration (CI)